ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/Microservices.md

 3. RDBMS - Payment systems, reporting
 4. Graph Databases - Social Data, Recommendations

-Disavantage of multiple Databases in Microservice architecture:
+Disadvantages of multiple Databases in Microservice architecture:
 1. Joins are not easy at all

 Advantages: